-A. The Intertwined Freedoms of Speech and Association Demand Equally Rigorous Constitutional Protection
+A. Freedom of Speech and Freedom of Association Demand Equally Rigorous Constitutional Protection

-Protection of the right to associate derives from the First Amendment's guarantees of speech, assembly, petition, and free exercise of religion; and the scope of this protection corresponds to the constitutional scrutiny applied to the mode of First Amendment expression in which a particular group seeks collectively to engage.
+Protection of the right to associate derives from First Amendment's guarantees of speech, the assembly, petition, and free exercise of religion; and the scope of this protection corresponds to the constitutional scrutiny applied to the mode of First Amendment expression in which a particular group seeks collectively to engage.
 Roberts v.
-U.S. Jaycees, 468 U.S. 609, 622 (1984). "[P]olitical association is speech in and of itself," because "[i]t allows a person to convey a message about some of his or her basic beliefs."
+United States Jaycees, 468 U.S. 609, 622 (1984). "[P]olitical association is speech in and of itself," because "[i]t allows a person to convey a message about some of his or her basic beliefs."
 Republican Party of Minn. v.
 White, 416 F.3d 738, 762 (8th Cir.
 2005) (en banc).
 The right to associate has a corresponding right not to associate.
-Knox v.
-Serv.
-Employees Int'l Union, Local 1000, 132 S. Ct.
-2277, 2288 (2012) ("Freedom of association . . . plainly presupposes a freedom not to associate." (citation omitted)).
-Cf. Riley v.
-Nat'l Fed'n of the Blind of N. Carolina, Inc., 487 U.S. 781, 797 (1988)

-("[F]reedom of speech . . . necessarily compris[es] the decision of both what to say and what not to say.").
+Knox, 567 U.S. at 309 ("Freedom of association . . . plainly presupposes a freedom not to associate." (citation omitted)).
+See also Riley v.
+Nat'l Fed'n of the Blind of N.C., Inc., 487 U.S. 781, 797 (1988) ("[F]reedom of speech . . . necessarily compris[es] the decision of both what to say and what not to say.").

 The state cannot "place obstacles" to a person's exercise of these collaborative freedoms.
 See Regan v.
-Taxation With Representation of Wash., 461 U.S. 540, 549-50 (1983).
+Taxation with Representation of Wash., 461 U.S. 540, 549-50 (1983).
 The Court's focus must be on the nonunion members forced to associate with the union through exclusive representation.
-Unlike individual workers, who have constitutionally protected rights to present their own views on an equal basis with others. '[c]ollective bargaining is not a fundamental right,' and a union and its members "are not suspect classes."
+Unlike individual workers, who have constitutionally protected rights to present their own views on an equal basis with others, "[c]ollective bargaining is not a fundamental right," and a union and its members "are not suspect classes."
 Univ.
 Prof'ls of Ill., Local 4100 v.
-Edgar, 114 F.3d 665, 667 (7th Cir.
+Edgar, 114 F.3d 665.
+667 (7th Cir.
 1997).
 The union's speech, via collective bargaining, purports to reflect the interests of its membership.
-When the state requires independent, non-union, in-home childcare providers to submit to exclusive representation by a union, the providers are "associated" with that union in any ordinary meaning of that word.
-See, e.g., The American Heritage Dictionary of the English Language 112 (3d ed., 1992) (associate defined as "to join as a partner, ally, or friend;" "to connect in the mind or the imagination;" "to keep company;" "a person united with another or others in an act, an enterprise, or a business").
+When the state deems independent, non-union, in-home care providers to be state employees, authorizing a union to bargain on their behalf, the providers are not "associated" with that union in any ordinary meaning of that word.
+See, e.g., The American Heritage Dictionary of the English Language 112 (3d. ed.
+1992) (associate defined as "to join as a partner, ally, or friend;" "to connect in the mind or the imagination;" "to keep company;" "a person united with another or others in an act. an enterprise, or a business").

 An association takes on the characteristics and preferences of its membership.
-See Federal Election Comm'n v.
-Colorado Republican Federal Campaign Comm., 533 U.S. 431, 448 n.10 (2001) ("We have repeatedly held that political parties and other associations derive rights from their members.").
+See Fed.
+Election Comm'n v.
+Colo.
+Republican Fed.
+Campaign Comm., 533 U.S. 431, 448 n.10 (2001) ("We have repeatedly held that political parties and other associations derive rights from their members.").
 This premise underlies the concept of associational standing.
 Hunt v.
-Washington State Apple Advertising Comm'n, 432 U.S. 333, 343 (1977).
+Wash.
+State Apple Advert.
+Comm'n, 432 U.S. 333, 343 (1977).
 See also Int'l Union, United Auto., Aerospace and Agric.
-Implement Workers of America v.
+Implement Workers of Am. v.
 Brock, 477 U.S. 274, 290 (1986) ("[T]he doctrine of associational standing recognizes that the primary reason people join an organization is often to create an effective vehicle for vindicating interests that they share with others.").
-Assuming that unions are among those "other associations," then their right to speak derives from the rights of the union members.
-Plaintiffs in this case are not union members and therefore the union should not be deemed to have any right to speak on their behalf.
+Assuming that unions are among those "other associations," then their right to speak derives from the rights of union members.
+Petitioners in this case are not union members and therefore the union should not be deemed to have any right-much less an exclusive right-to speak on their behalf.